DucManhPhan/DucManhPhan.github.io/_posts/2020-02-15-some-important-concepts-in-functional-programming.md

     After each time we call the **bonusScore()** method with the same input, then calling **getScore()** method will display the different results.
 It satisfied some properties of OOP such as encapsulation, abstraction.

     But with functional programming, it doesn't.
 Because it can be right for pure function - Single Responsibility Principle, but this **receiveBonusScore()** method does not depend on only its input, it's utilizing the **score** field, and change this field.
-And the **receiveBonusScore()** method returns void, so this method still violates the way that functional programming's construction - built by composing functions that take an argument and return a value.
+And the **receiveBonusScore()** method returns **void**, so this method still violates the way that functional programming's construction - built by composing functions that take an argument and return a value.
 Returning void type means that we do not take advantage of chaining between compose methods with pipeline way.

     Continuously, the **receiveBonusScore()** method is still illegal with referential transparency because each the same input, our **score** field's value will increment, it doesn't return the same output.
 To make this method works with referential transparency, use **immutable object pattern**.